irene1509/hello_world/README.md

 # hello_world
-This is my firsr repository
+This is my first repository